Beam1pnzaza/WRO.Easykids-OMO/README.md

 ![Screenshot 2023-08-01 150627](https://github.com/Beam1pnzaza/WRO.Easykids-OMO/assets/86812911/9117b454-a5c2-4952-9235-0ef24d3c305f)

 **In conclusion, the two-step technique of obtaining initial HSV values and fine-tuning them through thresholding empowers our robot with accurate and adaptable color recognition capabilities.
 By customizing the color detection process to the specific environment and adjusting it in real-time, our robot can reliably identify the desired color, making informed decisions and executing tasks effectively in diverse scenarios.
 The combination of initial HSV values and fine-tuning ensures that our robot remains versatile and responsive to changes, allowing it to excel in a wide range of applications where accurate color detection is essential.**

+#
+## 6.Algorithm Development
+Our algorithm focuses on achieving stable and efficient control for our robot in the World Robot Olympiad (WRO) competition.
+The key components of our algorithm are color detection using HSV (Hue, Saturation, Value) values and gyroscopic stabilization.
+By combining these elements, our robot can navigate with precision and stability.